arafkarsh/electoralbonds/README.md

 # Electoral Bonds
-Electoral Bonds data from SBI was made public by the Election Commission of India.
+Electoral Bonds data from SBI was made public by the Election Commission of India on March 21, 2024

 Data Summary - April, 2019 - February, 2024